 Five years ago, while Xiemna, 33, was putting her son to bed, a grenade was thrown into her home in Colombia drastically changing her life within seconds.
 On that day, she lost both of her children and sustained serious injures.
-With support from HI, she has been given psychological support and has now set up her own homemade yogurt business.
+With support from Humanity & Inclusion, she has been given psychological support and has now set up her own homemade yogurt business.
 Xiemna and her husband, Armando tell their story:

 “On August 17, 2012, I was cooking and the TV was on.
 I was six-months pregnant and was in the process of putting my five-year-old son to bed when I heard a noise.
 It all happened so quickly.
 There was an explosion.
 A loud bang.
 Then silence.